pietro-fantini/Distributors-Profitability-Dashboard/README.md

 ![image](https://github.com/pietro-fantini/Distributors-Profitability-Dashboard/assets/136325329/e4acd0bf-b491-4712-aa56-e4ebf51e6bcd)

 4. From this product level deep dive (visual on the left) it is possible to target non profitable products.
-Clicking on them the visual on the right will be filtered, showing all the distributors from which it is possible to source that product, highlighting more profitable solutions.
+Clicking on one of them the visual on the right will be filtered, showing all the distributors from which it is possible to source that product, highlighting more profitable solutions.

 *data censored for privacy*